ares-unimelb/ARES-Workshops-2021/README.md

 ### Weekly workshop slides created by Cas & Ann.

 Workshops will be delivered either online ([zoom](https://unimelb.zoom.us/j/85679426097?pwd=Z1NqdjZQdzVKaVVFZmdTUmJrQVJpdz09)) or in-person at 5:30 pm on Wednesday.
 The online workshops will be uploaded to our [YouTube](https://www.youtube.com/channel/UCSasWA_I84a9hVrnzslJ3YQ) channel.
 Join our [ARES slack channel](https://join.slack.com/t/aresmelbourne/shared_invite/zt-n2oajp44-I4Bn7gITzCQ6NwoT3lot5g
-) for stay up-to-date about upcoming events, career opportunities and other exciting things.
+) to stay up-to-date about upcoming events, career opportunities and other exciting things.

 |Week|Workshop|Method of Delivery|